The Best Girls Bikes for All Ages

 What We Love About the Guardian 20 Small

-While some 20″ bikes have gears, the Guardian 20 small keeps things simple as a single speed bike.
-For most kids this age, gears are an unnecessary complexity that just makes a bike harder to maintain.
+While some 20″ bikes have gears, the Guardian 20 Small keeps things simple as a single-speed bike.
+For most kids this age, gears add an extra layer of complexity that can make riding and maintaining the bike more difficult than it needs to be.

 rei guarantee